mpareja/paprika/README.md

 	nunit(['Project.Tests.dll'], {
 		nunitDir: nunitDir, // path to nunit-console executable to use
+		processor: 'x86', // can specify to use x86 or x64 bit version of runner
 		subset: 'Project.Tests.UnitTests', // a namespace, fixture or test to run
 		run_options: { stdout: false } // the options to pass to the Run task }, function (err) { console.log(err ?
 'Failed!' : 'Passed!'); });